jgraichen/os-image-updater/README.md

 A small program to keep cloud images in OpenStack up-to-date.

 It uses a YAML file for configuration and checksums to skip not necessary updates.
+Previous images are deleted.

 ## Usage